Agoric/documentation/main/zoe/guide/offer-safety.md

 }
 ```
 `Asset` and `Price` are the `keywords` of a contract.
 Keywords
-let contract users easily refer to parts of
+let contract users easily and consistently refer to parts of
 a proposal, payments escrowed with Zoe, and payouts received from Zoe.

 For example, the user escrows assets with Zoe by submitting payments
 using keywords.
 In this example, I would send Zoe a $100 payment to
-escrow my offer, as Zoe expects to be able to immediately escrow the `give:`-specified payment.
+escrow my offer, as Zoe immediately escrows the `give:`-specified payment.

 After the user escrows, they get a promise for a payout from Zoe.
 This is the payout that offer safety is enforced over.
 The payout *must*